notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 ## Activation/Deactivation

 A rigid body is always assigned to an island.
-Islands are formed by bodies which are pairwise interacting with each other trough contacts or constraints.
+Islands are formed by bodies which are pairwise interacting with each other through contacts or constraints.
 Different islands are not interacting with each other in any way.

 Active rigid bodies may be marked for deactivation by the world once their angular and linear velocity remain below the thresholds defined in `body.DeactivationThreshold` for a period defined by `body.DeactivationTime`.
 If all bodies within an island are marked for deactivation the whole island gets deactivated.
 The simulation cost for inactive bodies is effectively zero.
-Islands (and their associated bodies) might get waken up, as soon as a collision with an active body is registered.
+Islands (and their associated bodies) may get woken up as soon as a collision with an active body is registered.

 Using `body.SetActivationState`, the user can reset the internal deactivation time clock for the rigid body.
 It will not immediately change the activation state of the body (`body.IsActive`).
-Jitter will then in the next `world.Step` consider this body and it's connected island for activation or deactivation.
+The next `world.Step` will then consider this body and its connected island for activation or deactivation.
 Calling e.g. `body.SetActivationState(false)` on a falling body with a velocity greater than `body.DeactivationThreshold` will have no effect.

 ## Static bodies